 Last week, after posting Self Esteem Mini-Course (part 6), I got this comment from Chuck Bluestein referring to his post called What Causes a Lack of Self-Esteem in Americans.
 According to Chuck, the lack of physical touch in infants is the source of the problem.
 In short, we are not hugging babies enough.

-Well, Chuck, I agree with you that physical touch is essential for kids’ physical and emotional growth.
-I even think that parents who think they are “spoiling” their babies by holding them in their hands are being unreasonable.
-Yes, babies needs to be hugged and touched, but the real problem in our society starts when they grow a bit and Mom and Dad think it is inappropriate to touch them anymore.
+Yes, babies need hugging and touching.
+But the real problem in our society starts when they grow a bit and Mom and Dad think it is inappropriate to touch them anymore.
 It reached a stage where grown-ups who lived together in the same house for years shake hands when they see each other.
-I try from time to time to imagine my kids as grown-ups.
-I have changed their diapers!
-I cannot imagine myself shaking their hands when they become parents.
-Since they were babies, I have hugged them and said, “I can hug you and love you as much as I want”.

 However, Chuck, I do not believe that “hearing” about something can convince people to behave in any way.
 People have heard everything there is to hear, they have all the knowledge in the world but it just does not sink in, because of the many filters they have added to their identity over the years.

 And I still think there is no such a thing as “the right way” (I think Special Education professionals are “programmed” to react like this to the terms “right” and “wrong”).
 People always choose what seems to be the right way at the time.
 Not one ever says, “Well, here are 7 options for raising kids, let me pick the wrong one”…

 I love Mr. Miyagi from “Karate Kid” and I think I would have said, “When the student cannot understand something, it is only because the teacher did not present it properly”, but bad teachers?
 I do not think there are any.

 Chuck says, “This lack of self-esteem is not because American parents do not love their kids.
 It is because they never learned how to raise infants.
 The way that kids are raised now is described in the book, Revolution from Within: A Book of Self-Esteem by Gloria Steinem (1992).
 This tells how children are alive to serve the parents and the parents are perfect and always right and it goes on and on”.